-There are 4 main modules that need to be covered on the Level 6 curriculum.
+There are 4 main modules that need to be covered in the Level 6 curriculum.
 You can find the full details on the Signature website.
 Below is a summary of those details:

 - Using receptive and productive skills to engage in all types of complex social interaction.
 For example, you should be able to adapt and respond to opinions, attitudes and feelings.

-- Using and understanding complex language, and maintain fluency, grammatical accuracy and coherence in sustained contributions containing complex language.
+- Using and understanding complex language, and maintaining fluency, grammatical accuracy and coherence in sustained contributions containing complex language.

 - Understand sustained signed discourse containing complex language.